komalvj/fs-wise2122/README.md

    - Sonarcube -  Detect bugs, code smells, security hotspots and vulnerabilities in the source code
                -  Instead of setting up sonarqube locally, we used sonarcloud which connected to our project repository through just GitHub login.
                -  https://sonarcloud.io/project/overview?id=komalvj_fs-wise2122 : The initial scan of the project detected 2 code smells.
 After a minor code fix or                   removing unused method from the source code, this was reduced to one code smell.
+   - PyCharm – Cross-platform Python IDE with code inspections available for analyzing code on-the-fly in the editor and bulk analysis of the whole project.

 5. Clean Code Development
    - Line/Block comments are used wherever necessary.
 They explain the code better.